kontaktio/kontakt-ios-sdk/README.md

 Read more about security and shuffling on our [support page](https://support.kontakt.io/hc/en-gb/sections/201612029).

-{% note|info %}
-You can find your beacon's Secure Proximity UUID in Kontakt.io Web Panel (in the Security Section).
+> You can find your beacon's Secure Proximity UUID in Kontakt.io Web Panel (in the Security Section).
-{% endnote %}

 ``` Objective-C
 // Your secure proximity UUID